mtford90/siesta/DOCS.md

 The rest of this documentation deals with the various ways in which you can interact with the object graph.
 For example:

-* Map resources to and from the object graph using HTTP.
 * Saving the object graph in client-side storage.
 * Various methods of querying the object graph.